-Steve Dutton is an artist and curator who works on both collaborative and individual projects.
-He is currently working on solo projects and with Andrew Bracey on a Curatorial project entitled 'Midpointness' for the Trans Art Triennial and a forthcoming exhibtion for Airspace in Stoke-on-Trent, UK.
+Steve Dutton is an artist, researcher and curator who works on both collaborative and individual projects.
+He is currently working on solo projects and with Andrew Bracey on a Curatorial project entitled 'Midpointness' which has had manifestations for the Trans Art Triennial and Airspace in Stoke-on-Trent, UK.
 In the past he worked closely with Steve Swindells (Dutton and Swindells) since 1998, prior to which he was one half of the collaboration of Dutton and Peacock.
 He has also enjoyed working in the past with artist Steve Hawley and the sound artist, Neil Webb. (www.endofends.co.uk.)

 Steve has a studio at Yorkshire Artspace In Sheffield UK and he is based in London and Sheffield.

 Steve Dutton BA( Hons ), MA ( RCA )

 Born : Manchester 1961

 Current academic Position: